k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/99_broadway_quiz.md

 \- D:  Is needed to define the Else condition.

 (**Solution 6.
 B: If a Stage condition is false, its branch's execution stops.
-The condition Actor can have any number of output parameters, however a true / false check is performed on the first**).
+The condition Actor can have any number of output parameters; however a true / false check is performed on the first**).